Copyright © True Gnostic Church. All rights reserved. Terms and Conditions

 35 And remember those who are forlorn, who feel themselves abandoned,

-placing into their hands gifts of food and drink; for in giving to the poor do you give to God a gift,
+into their hands gifts of food and drink; for in giving to the poor do you give to

 to prove yourself an angel sent from God above.